rocky-linux/documentation/docs/guides/containers/rancher_and_kubernetes.md

 !!!
 NOTE

     This solution is by no means production-ready.
-You'll need to make sure the system is highly available, but it's a good start.
+You will need to make sure the system is highly available, but it is a good start.
 Consider deploying Rancher on an existing K8S cluster for optimal HA.

-## Kubernetes on RockyLinux 9 servers
+## Kubernetes on Rocky Linux 9 servers

 Rancher offers its own docker-based version of Kubernetes: RKE (Rancher Kubernetes Engine).

-All you need is several RockyLinux servers and the [Docker engine](./gemstones/docker/) installed on them.
+All you need is several Rocky Linux servers and the [Docker engine](./gemstones/docker/) installed on them.

-Don't forget that one of the requirements of kubernetes is to have an odd number of master nodes (1 or 3, for example).
-For the purposes of our tests, I propose to start with 3 master nodes and 2 additional nodes with only the worker role.
+Do not forget that one of the requirements of Kubernetes is to have an odd number of master nodes (1 or 3, for example).
+For the purposes of our tests, start with 3 master nodes, and 2 additional nodes with only the worker role.

-Once Docker is installed on the servers, stop firewalld and run nftables on each servers:
+Once Docker is installed on the servers, stop `firewalld` and run `nftables` on each servers:

 ```bash
 systemctl stop firewalld